Passopla/whats-the-news-deploy/README.md

 Add your Guardian API key and the API URL to this file:

 Env
-VITE_GUARDIAN_API_KEY="your-guardian-api-key-goes-here"
+"VITE_GUARDIAN_API_KEY="your-guardian-api-key-goes-here""
-VITE_GUARDIAN_API_URL="https://content.guardianapis.com/search"
+"VITE_GUARDIAN_API_URL="https://content.guardianapis.com/search""

 5. Run the Development Server
 This project uses Vercel's development tools to run the front-end and the serverless back-end simultaneously.

 # Install the Vercel CLI if you haven't already

-npm install -g vercel
+"npm install -g vercel"

 # Run the local development server

-vercel dev
+"vercel dev"

 This will start the Vite server and the serverless functions.
 You can now access the game in your browser at the local address provided (usually http://localhost:3000).